pavangoudk/terraform_learnings/az104-part1.md

 ### ### Tenant vs Azure subscription (common confusion)

-# - - - *A tenant “does not live in an Azure subscription.”*
+-*A tenant “does not live in an Azure subscription.”*
 - A subscription **trusts** a tenant, but the tenant is a **global instance** (not an Azure subscription resource).

 ### ### Company branding

-# - - - Tenant can customize user experience (backgrounds, images, login messages with formatting).
+-Tenant can customize user experience (backgrounds, images, login messages with formatting).

 ### ### User types: cloud, hybrid, guest/external

-# - - - User origins shown:
+-User origins shown:
 - **Cloud accounts**: created directly in Entra.
 - **Hybrid accounts**: created in AD DS, synced up.
 - **Guests/external users**: from other Entra tenants or other identity providers (Google, Facebook, Microsoft account, etc.).